 The other method used to calculate the miles you earn on each flight is based on an airline’s award chart.
 You start off with the number of miles your flight encompasses, which is often referred to as the base miles.
 From there, adjustments are made depending on the airline, but the most common adjustment is a bonus for booking business or first class.

 For instance, if you flew from New York to Los Angeles you’d be awarded approximately 2,800 miles because that’s the distance between the two cities.

 In this hypothetical scenario you’d receive bonus miles if you booked your flight under business or first class.
-We provide American Airlines’ old awards chart for reference of the bonuses you can expect:
+We provide American Airlines’ old awards chart for reference:

 |Seat Class||Base Miles||Seat Class Bonus Miles|

 |Business (Full Fare)||100%||50%|

 |Business (Discounted Fare)||100%||50%|